qinglian1105/tagui_demo_01/README.md

 (1)__tag-files__ <br>

-As you can see in this project, there are several folders. "mode_headless" and "mode_visual_automation" are mainly folders for running tag-files.
+As you can see in this project, there are several folders.
+Two folders, "mode_headless" and "mode_visual_automation", are mainly for running tag-files.
 Each of them has its own sub-folders, tag-files, csv-file, and js-file.
 The tag-files in the folder "mode_headless" can be executed in headless mode by the command with parameter "-h" or "-headless".
 For example: